 Afterwards, the couple retired to a bed prepared by the bride’s friends.
 If one of the couple was a widow or a widower, the young village people would make a din beneath their window with saucepans, whistles and cowbells – le charivari – until the groom paid them off.

-In a future post I’ll explore the place of woman in Corsican society – a very pertinent topic for my current WiP.
+A later post explores the place of woman in Corsican society – a very pertinent topic for The Corsican Widow.
+The link to that post is below.

 You might also like: